 9.)
 Hormonal Changes

-Our bodies go through a lot of hormonal imbalance throughout our lives causing a lot of mood shifts which are easily labeled as being angry or irritated.
+Our bodies go through a lot of hormonal imbalance throughout our lives, causing many mood shifts that are easily labeled as being angry or irritated.
 It sometimes results in a milder form of depression wherein a woman feels low, weak, and fatigued all the time.

 10.)
 Work-life balance

-Another one, challenging and leading causes of mental health issues in women is striking the perfect work0life balance.
+Another, a challenging and leading cause of mental health issues in women is striking the perfect work0life balance.
 You are expected to be perfect and keep everything in order, just because you are already doing it no one takes the effort to be a part of it and leaves everything on you.

 This becomes too stressful and omen often find themselves worrying excessively leading to anxiety as their mind is always racing with thoughts of taking care of kids, home, work, cooking, laundry, next day meal etcetera.